freerange/freeagent_transaction_explainer/README.md

 Note: This video is of the older bookmarklet version.
 We plan to update it soon.

 You can also trigger the extension to explain a transaction using the keyboard shortcut which by default is `Command+E` on a Mac or `Ctrl+E` on a PC.
 You can change the key combination by clicking the [Keyboard Shortcuts](chrome://extensions/configureCommands) link at the bottom of the [Chrome Extensions](chrome://extensions) page and setting the "Activate the extension" value for "FreeAgent Transaction Explainer".

+## Development

+* Clone this repository.

+* Enable Developer mode in chrome://extensions.

+* Click "Load unpacked extension" and choose the "lib" folder in your local copy of the repository.

+* Take a copy of rules.json from this repository, amend them as appropriate and host them somewhere publicly accessible (e.g. GitHub, GitHub Gist or AWS S3).

+* Configure the extension with the URL of the rules you're hosting, by using the "Options" link under chrome://extensions.

 ## License